jarekstrzele/obsidian_notes/PYTHON/OOP Python udemy/5 Inheritance.md

 inheritance:
 - add or modify functionality from an existing class without modifying that class
-- this contrubutes to code reuse and organization as well as object hirerchies that are easy to reason about
+- this contributes to code reuse and organization as well as object hirerchies that are easy to reason about

 --------
 # All classes inherit from object